-Service dogs in Lake Oswego are amazing.
+Service dogs in Gresham are amazing.
 They have been extensively trained, live strict but loved lives, and take care of their owners like truly no one else can.
 The dogs’ abilities to detect seizures, pick up dropped items, and even warn owners of impending stroke or heart attack make these dogs literally life savers.

 With all the amazing things these animals can do, it’s no wonder we have learned to accept them in places we usually wouldn’t, like a restaurant or the office.
 But there is a growing cynicism towards service and support animals in general, and mostly because of misunderstanding, and I’ll admit that I used to be one of these people.

 I was not raised in a house with pets, and I never could understand the “emotional support animal“.
 I could understand a seeing eye dog or a dog that assists with the hearing impaired, but these are obvious needs that a dog could help with.
 When I would see articles about an emotional support pig or bunny, I would roll my eyes.

 The Best ESA Letter in Oregon

 The ADA (Americans with Disabilities Act) legislation, enacted in 1990, is so vague that it has created two classes of service animals.
 The first is for animals that perform a specific task - Guide Dogs for the blind, wheelchair assistance, hearing dogs, and animals that can detect medical emergencies, like seizures, and summon help.
 These dogs have been specifically trained for their service mission.

 The problem is the second classification - emotional support animals.
 All animals - lizards, chickens and snakes - can be designated service animals because they lend emotional support to the owner.
 In most cases they have no task-specific training.
 While this definition is currently under review, it has placed an enormous burden on those people who truly have a Service Animal.